dreisands/MicroBGG/README.md

 # MicroBGG

 MicroBGG is an application for the iPhone that creates a more user-friendly interface for mobile users of the Board Game Geek website.
+This originated as the final project for my iOS Development class at the University of Chicago.

 ## Current Features